 EIC Canada Collaboration

-The Electron Ion Collider (EIC) is a major new collider facility scheduled to be built on Long Island, New York, by the US Department of Energy in the current decade.
+The Electron Ion Collider (EIC) is a major new collider facility being developed on Long Island, New York, by the US Department of Energy.
 At the EIC, polarized electrons will collide with polarized protons, polarized light ions, and heavy nuclei at luminosities far beyond what is currently available.
 The facility will answer several fundamental questions central to completing an understanding of atoms and integral to the agenda of nuclear physics today.

-The EIC project achieved two milestones in 2019-2020 with the site selection of Brookhaven National Lab and the first critical decision (CD-0) establishing mission need.
-The project aims to complete the next two critical decisions by 2026 and to start operation by 2030.
-The EIC Users Group is coordinating the international efforts to instrument the two interaction regions of the collider, with Expressions of Interest invited by November 2020.
+The EIC project achieved key early milestones with the site selection of Brookhaven National Lab and the first critical decision (CD-0) establishing mission need.
+The project is planned to start operations following completion of construction and commissioning.
+The EIC Users Group is coordinating the international efforts to instrument the two interaction regions of the collider.

 Canadian subatomic physicists have participated intensively in the planning of this new facility and have chartered a multi-institutional EIC Canada Collaboration to coordinate participation.
 We anticipate that the Canadian participation in the first new North American collider in this century will become similar in scope as, e.g., the Canadian participation in the Belle II experiment.